ognistik/alfred-pasteflow/README.md

    - Select text and use Pasteflow actions on them.
    - Set up your preferred hotkeys (green color-coded hotkeys are the most basic/essential).
    - Use PasteFlow's keyword to add items from your Clipboard to your stack.
+   - Use the `:Add` option in the main menu.

 2. **Process your saved items:**
    The easiest way to do this is to set up a hotkey (in green), but you can also use PasteFlow's keyword directly on Alfred's bar.